ves-code/ves-school-scripts/README.md

 - LAMMPS patched with PLUMED 2
 - GROMACS patched with PLUMED 2

+If you have already VMD installed you can disable the VMD installation by putting _INSTALL_VMD=NO_ in the script.

 Requirements are to have at least git, c++ compiler, cmake, mpi library (e.g. openmpi).
 See also Packages needed below